codahale/grump/README.md

 A Grump public key is the combination of a Curve25519 encryption key and a Ed25519 verifying key.

+No, there isn't any way to keep track of whose keys are whose.

 ### Messages

 Grump messages are a sequence of framed protobufs (little-endian, 32-bit frame